-Kinship Care Full time care of children by relatives, members of their Kiliship Gale Full-time care of children by relatives, members of their tribes or clans, godparents, stepparents, or any adult who has a kinship bond with a child.
+NEW YORK STATE Program WIC Program Manual Section 1011 Date: 02/2023 Page 18 of 32 Acron nyms and Definitions Kinship Care Full-time care of children by relatives, members of their tribes or clans, godparents, stepparents, or any adult who has a kinship bond with a child.
 These family members are caring for children both inside and outside the foster care system.
 There is no subsidized guardianship program for kin raising children in foster care in New York State.
 L Less-Than-Arms-Length Agreement An agreement in which one party at the transaction is able to control or substantially influence the actions of the other(s).
 Such transactions include, but are not limited to, those between divisions of an organization.
 As an example, if a sponsoring agency rents clinic space to the WIC local agency contractor it may not be the true value as there is a relationship between the sponsoring agency and the WIC local agency contractor.
 Limited English Proficient An individual who does not speak English as their primary language and who has a limited ability to read, speak, write, or understand English.
-Line Item Interchange A budget revision whereby allocations are adjusted among various contract budget line items without changing the total amount of the budget.
+Line Item Interchange A budget revision whereby allocations are adjusted and various contract budget line items without changing the to amount of the budget.
 All line item interchanges require written approval by the state before expenditures can be made against the revised budget amount(s).
-Local Agency A hospital, public health or human service agency or a private, non-profit health or human service agency that provides health services, either directly or through contract, in accordance with the federal regulations.
-Generally used to refer to an agency that has contracted with New York State to provide WIC benefits to participants.
-Local Agency Compliance and Self-Assessment New York State's Department of Health management evaluation tool to assess local agency compliance with WIC Program regulations combined with the annual Nutrition Services Management Plan USDA requirements (including the Annual Nutrition Education Plan).
+Local Agency A hospital, public health or human service agency or a private, non-profit health or human service agency that provides health services, either directly or through contrac in accordance with the federal regulations.
+Generally use to refer to an agency that has contracted with New Yor State to provide WIC benefits to participants.
+Local Agency Compliance and Self-Assessment State to provide WIC benefits to participants.
+New York State's Department of Health management evaluation tool to assess local agency compliance with WIC Program regulations combined with the annual Nutrition Services Management Plan USDA requirements (including the Annual Nutrition Education Plan).
 The annual LACASA identifies each agency's strengths and weaknesses in key program areas, establishes program goals and action steps to address program needs, and monitors/evaluates WIC Program operations.
-Local Agency Policy and Procedure Manual A collection of policies developed by the local agency and its sponsoring agency.
-The manual includes certain policies required by the WIC Program Manual that outline local agency-specific details on subjects, such as general operations, human resources, and fiscal practices of the organization.
-M Medicaid Managed Care Plan Card The card issued to NYS Medicaid participants to identify their participation in a managed care plan.
+Local Agency Policyand Procedure Manual A collection of policies developed by the local agency and its sponsoring agency.
+The manual includes certain policies required by the WIC Program Manual that outline local agency-specific details on subjects, such as general operations, human resources, and fiscal practices of the organization. Μ Medicaid Managed Care Plan Card The card issued to NYS Medicaid participants to identify their participation in a managed care plan.
 While different than the Common Benefits Identification Card issued by Medicaid, it can be used for verifying Medicaid participation when it includes the Medicaid Client Identification Number (CIN).